bigupjeff/bigup-bulk-image-meta/readme.md

-# Bigup Web: Plugin Bootstrap
+# Bigup Web: Bulk Image Meta

 WARNING: This is just code thrown in class-meta-update.php and is not a useable plugin.
 To be completed.